Work with Requirements in the Requirements Editor

 Requirements Toolbox™ enables you to author, organize, and edit requirements in the Requirements Editor.
 When working in a Simulink® model, you can use the Requirements Perspective to visualize the links between requirements and the parts of a model.
 Using an integrated environment simplifies linking requirements to the parts of your model that implement them.

 This integrated environment has other advantages.
-For details, see Introduction to Simulink Requirements.
+For more information, see Introduction to Requirements Toolbox.

-In Simulink Requirements, you organize your requirements in groups called requirements sets.
-In each requirements set, you can create additional levels of hierarchy for when you need more requirements to describe the details of a requirement.
+In Requirements Toolbox, you organize your requirements in groups called requirement sets.
+In each requirement set, you can create additional levels of hierarchy if you need to further describe a requirement's details.

 Suppose that you are writing requirements for a controller model of an automobile cruise control system.
-You develop these requirements, using your company’s numbering standard for requirements (R1, R2, and so on).
+You develop these requirements using your company’s numbering standard (R1, R2, and so on).